galaxykhh/theme-provider-darkmode/README.md

-## Start with TS, StyledComponents and React-Router-Dom
+## Start with TS, Styled-Components and React-Router-Dom